Overview

 Communication

 Horse speaks fast and forgets; Dog speaks slowly and remembers.
 The asymmetry can hurt — Horse will say something throwaway that lands hard for the Dog.
 The Horse needs to learn that words have more weight in this relationship than they do generally.
 The Dog needs to learn that not every casual statement is a contract.
+Once both internalize this, the Horse becomes more careful with offhand remarks and the Dog becomes less prone to building a case out of fragments, and the channel clears.
+A useful habit for this pair is the explicit retraction: a Horse who says 'ignore what I said earlier, I was just venting' saves the Dog hours of private rumination, and a Dog who asks 'did you mean that or were you just talking?' spares both of them an argument that was never actually necessary.

 Long-term potential